yl8976/jekyll-apple-music/README.md

 Helps you embed stuff from Apple Music into your Jekyll websites.

+## Warning!
+Note!
+This is currently a *work in progress*.
+The plugin is not functional as of yet.

 ## Setup

 1. Add ```apple-music.rb``` to your ```plugin``` folder.